Muthoni-Kahura/dsc-phase-1-project/README.md

 ## BUSINESS PROBLEM
 ---

-Microsoft has seen an opportunity in the film industry as creating original video content is becoming popular across all big companies.
+> Microsoft has seen an opportunity in the film industry as creating original video content is becoming popular across all big companies.
 They currently lack the know how of the type of films that are performing well at the box office and need to understand the factors that contribute to a successful film.
 The business problem is therefore studying films that are performing well and drawing insights from them to guide the decision making process of the types of films to be produced at their new movie studio.

 ## DATA COLLECTION
 ---

-We shall use publicy available information from reputable box office databases that provide comprehensive data on film performace metrics.
+We used publicy available information from reputable box office databases that provide comprehensive data on film performace metrics.
 We have listed the databases we shall use in our analysis below:

 1. [Box Office Mojo]("https://www.boxofficemojo.com/")
 2. [IMDBLinks]("https://www.imdb.com/")